+All students study the Core Topics of:

+- Population Distribution changing population - Global Climate vulnerability and resilience - Global resource consumption and security

+All students also study two of the Geographic Themes:

+- Freshwater drainage basins - Geophysical hazards

+All students will complete an Internal Assessment - this is an investigation into how river characteristics change moving downstream.

-All students study the Core Topics of Population Distribution, Global Climate and Global Resource Consumption.
-All students also study Option Topics on Freshwater and Geophysical Hazards.
-They will all complete a fieldwork study.
-Higher Level students will study the additional Food and Health topic as well as the Core Extension topics: Power, Places and Networks; Human Development and Diversity; and Global Risks and Resilience.
+Higher Level students will also study:

+- An additional Geographic theme on Food and Health - The Core Extension topics: Power, Places and Networks; Human Development and Diversity; and Global Risks and Resilience.

-- Paper 1 Options: 1h30 mins (Standard Level) or 2h15 mins (Higher Level)
+- Paper 1 Options: 1h30mins (Standard Level) or 2h15mins (Higher Level)

-- Paper 2 Core: 1h15
+- Paper 2 Core: 1h15mins

-- Internal Assessment
+- Internal Assessment: 2,500 words